 Andson Braga de Aguiar, University of Sao Paulo

-Four experienced international researchers will give lectures about relevant issues in Accounting research.
+Four experienced international researchers will conduct hands-on research workshops or give talks about relevant issues in Accounting research.
 They will also participate, together with USP faculty, in guided discussions of the research proposals submitted by the students, aiming to contribute to their development.
 We will cover, roughly, four thematic areas: managerial accounting, financial accounting, capital markets, and accounting education.
 Proposals with either quantitative or qualitative methodological approaches are welcome.
+The activities of the Consortium take place in a friendly and inclusive environment.
+We want this international experience to be rewarding to all participants, including those who are not fluent English speakers.

-Candidates should submit a short research proposal (in English) including the following sections (the number of pages in parentheses is only a suggestion):
+Candidates should submit a research proposal (in English) including the following sections (the number of pages in parentheses below is only a suggestion.
+Format is free):

 1) Introduction (approx. 1 page)